ComparisonApril 11, 202623 min read

 Start here: Do you genuinely need RPA (screen scraping, desktop automation, legacy app automation), or do you just need to process documents?

-What document types?
-Invoices only: Rossum or Docsumo.
-Mixed finance docs: DokuBrain or Docsumo.
-Contracts and legal: DokuBrain (with clause extraction + search) or Docsumo.
-Compliance and regulated: DokuBrain (built-in PII + policy templates).
-Microsoft forms and simple structured docs: Power Automate AI Builder.
+Invoices only → Rossum (specialist) or Docsumo.
+Mixed finance docs (invoices, POs, receipts, statements) → DokuBrain or Docsumo.
+Contracts and legal docs → DokuBrain (with clause extraction + search) or Docsumo.
+Compliance and regulated docs → DokuBrain (built-in PII + policy templates) or ABBYY.
+Microsoft forms and simple structured docs → Power Automate AI Builder.

 Migration: What Actually Moves When You Leave UiPath

-If you're replacing UiPath Document Understanding with a standalone IDP platform, the migration is not as scary as the RPA community sometimes frames it.
+If you're replacing UiPath Document Understanding with a standalone IDP platform, the migration isn't as scary as the RPA community sometimes frames it.

-What you keep: your document intake method (email, SFTP, API — these stay the same), your downstream systems (QuickBooks, NetSuite, SAP, whatever), and your validation process (the humans stay in the loop).
+What you keep: your document intake method (email, SFTP, API — these stay the same); your downstream systems (QuickBooks, NetSuite, SAP, whatever); your validation process (the humans stay in the loop).

-What you rebuild: the extraction schemas themselves — but most alternatives start from pre-trained models instead of UiPath's train-from-scratch approach, so this is usually less work, not more.
-The workflow steps — reimplemented in the new platform's visual builder.
-And any human-in-the-loop review screens.
+What you rebuild: the extraction schemas themselves — but most alternatives start from pre-trained models instead of UiPath's train-from-scratch approach, so this is usually less work, not more; the workflow steps — reimplemented in the new platform's visual builder (or in n8n, Power Automate, or similar if you need external orchestration); any human-in-the-loop review screens.

-What you throw away: UiPath Studio project files (irrelevant outside UiPath), Orchestrator queue configurations, and the AI Units bundle.
+What you throw away: UiPath Studio project files (irrelevant outside UiPath); Orchestrator queue configurations; the AI Units bundle.

-Most teams budget 2-4 weeks for a migration that covers a single workflow (e.g., invoices into QuickBooks).
-A multi-workflow migration with 10+ document types and complex downstream systems is closer to 6-10 weeks.
-The hidden benefit: you usually discover you were paying UiPath for capabilities you never used.
+Most teams budget 2–4 weeks for a migration that covers a single workflow (e.g., invoices into QuickBooks).
+A multi-workflow migration with 10+ document types and complex downstream systems is closer to 6–10 weeks.
+That's dramatically faster than the original UiPath implementation, because the extraction side is now self-serve instead of requiring a UiPath developer.

 Frequently Asked Questions